mrahhal/css-theming/README.md

 ## Course

-Please consider buying the course at educative.io here: COMING VERY SOON
+Please consider buying the course at educative.io here: https://www.educative.io/courses/css-theming-for-professionals

 It contains a deep dive into the problems involved with creating themes and their solutions, and is the backbone behind css-theming.